grr69/originatr/unofficial-grindr-api-documentation.md

 The official app communicates with a large number of advertising and analytics servers.

 ###Broadcast messages
-In addition to general-purpose ad networks, Grindr also runs its own ad delivery system through its REST endpoint.
+In addition to general-purpose ad networks, Grindr™ also runs its own ad delivery system through its REST endpoint.
 Should you feel the need to look at their ads, send a GET to `https://grindr.mobi/v3/broadcastMessages`.
 Although the API doesn't *require* authentication, ads are targeted to the individual, so you probably won't get any ads unless you authenticate.